sander/architecture-tooling/README.md

 1. Create a temporary dataset.
 2. Import the [TOGAF Content Metamodel graph](https://www.researchgate.net/publication/220708864_Towards_the_Formalisation_of_the_TOGAF_Content_Metamodel_using_Ontologies).
 3. Import some custom (`.ttl`) business architecture graph, listing `business service`s, `product`s, and supporting `application service`s, with reference to the TOGAF Content Metamodel.
 See for example [architecture.ttl](architecture.ttl).
-4. Query for `service catalogue` data, relating `product`s to `business service`s to `application service`s.
+4. Query for `business architecture` data, relating `product`s to `business service`s to `application service`s.
-5. Render the `service catalogue` using Graphviz.
+5. Render the `business architecture` using Graphviz.
 6. Delete the temporary dataset.

-When the business architecture graph is kept in version control with CI/CD support, the program should run in CI/CD and upload its resulting `service catalogue` data to some object store.
+When the business architecture graph is kept in version control with CI/CD support, the program should run in CI/CD and upload its resulting `business architecture` data to some object store.

 ## Technology